FRAug: Tackling Federated Learning with Non-IID Features via Representation Augmentation: Experiments and Analyses

-To illustrate the importance of different FRAug components, we conducted an ablation study on the Digits dataset.
-The results are shown in Table \ref{tab:ablationdigits}.
-We observe that using the client-agnostic synthetic embeddings $\hat{\boldsymbol{v}}^k$ instead of the personalized versions leads to minimal performance gain.
-This highlights the importance of the transformation into personalized client-specific embeddings.
-Moreover, the results reveal that both types of synthetic embeddings, i.e., $\hat{\boldsymbol{u}}_c^k$ and $\hat{\boldsymbol{u}}^k$, yield a performance boost when used separately.
+To illustrate the importance of different FRAug components, we conduct an ablation study on three benchmark datasets.
+The results are shown in \cref{tab:ablationdigits}.
+We first notice that applying only the client-specific RTNet solely based on local data is ineffective: Its output $\hat{\boldsymbol{u}}^k$ is restricted in the client local distribution when the client-agnostic feature embeddings are inaccessible, which proves the criticality of optimizing a shared generator $G$.
+We further observe that using the client-agnostic synthetic embeddings $\hat{\boldsymbol{v}}^k$ instead of the personalized versions leads to slight performance gain.
+This highlights the importance of the transformation by RTNets into personalized client-specific embeddings.
+Moreover, the results reveal that both types of synthetic embeddings, \ie, $\hat{\boldsymbol{u}}_c^k$ and $\hat{\boldsymbol{u}}^k$, yield a performance boost when used separately.
 Employing them together further improves the results, which demonstrates their complementarity.

-We conducted the same ablation study on the PACS and OfficeHome datasets and observed consistent result patterns.
-We provide these results in the Appendix.
+Additionally, we evaluate the proposed algorithm optimized with different combinations of hyperparameters.
+From the results, we observe low sensitivity of FRAug to the hyperparameter selection, highlighting its applicability on novel benchmark datasets without time-consuming fine-grained hyperparameter searches.
+Besides, we conduct experiments with varying numbers of datapoints available on each client.
+The superior performance of FRAug further indicates its robustness under both data-scarce and data-sufficient scenarios in FL.
+The detailed evaluation results are provided in Appendix B.